Birsa Munda Airport

 Birsa Munda Airport is a domestic airport serving Ranchi, the capital city of Jharkhand, India.
 It is named after the famous Indian tribal freedom fighter, Birsa Munda, and is currently managed by the Airports Authority of India.
 The airport is located in Hinoo, approximately 5 km from the city center and sprawls over an area of 1,568 acres.
 It is used by more than 2.5 million passengers annually and is the 29th-busiest airport in India.

 History

-The Airport was built in the year 1941, by the Britishers to serve the Royal Airforce, United Kingdom's Aerial Warfare Force.
+The Airport was built in the year 1941, by the British to serve the Royal Airforce, United Kingdom's Aerial Warfare Force.
 After Independence, in the year 1949, 546.25 acres of the airport was converted into a Civil Aerodrome.